Fort William to Inverness in 6 Stages

 Adjusting the hike to your budget and preferences

-Hike 79 miles along beautiful lochs and through the moors and glens between Fort Williams and Inverness.
+Hike 79 miles along beautiful lochs and through the moors and glens between Fort William and Inverness.

-The Great Glen between Fort Williams and Inverness slices through the north of Scotland allowing transport from the east to the west through a series of canals and lochs.
+The Great Glen between Fort William and Inverness slices east to west across the north of Scotland, allowing transport through a series of canals and lochs.
 Unsurprisingly, the Great Glen follows a geographical fault bisecting the country, with the Grampian Mountains to the southeast and the Northwest Highlands to the northwest.
 A "glen" is a Scottish term for a narrow valley, while a "loch" is a long lake, often with access to the sea.
-The most famous loch is surely Loch Ness, where stories of a large sea monster have garnered international attention since 1933, when the Inverness Courier described a "beast" and a "whale-like fish".
-The loch itself however, is beautiful in its own right.
+The most famous loch is surely Loch Ness, where stories of a large sea monster have garnered international attention since 1933, when the Inverness Courier described a "beast" and a "whale-like fish" seen in its waters.
+The loch itself is beautiful in its own right.
 It is the largest body of water in Scotland by volume, plunging to 889 feet at its deepest with a surface area of 22 square miles.
-The area is enjoyed by locals and international tourists a like with hiking, fishing, boating and biking being its main outdoor attractions.
+The area is enjoyed by locals and international tourists alike, with hiking, fishing, boating and biking being its main outdoor attractions.

-The trail starts in Fort Williams and travels to Garilochy via a leisured walk along a canal.
-The next day you'll head to Invegarry via Loch Lochy, the third deepest loch in Scotland.
-Continuing your hike along Loch Lochy, you will soon reach Fort Augusts, the charming gateway to Loch Ness.
+The trail starts in Fort William and travels to Gairlochy via a leisurely walk along a canal.
+The next day you'll head to Invergarry along the shores of Loch Lochy, the third deepest loch in Scotland.
+Continuing your hike along Loch Lochy, you will soon reach Fort Augustus, the charming gateway to Loch Ness.
 Next up is a walk along the storied Loch Ness until you reach Invermoriston.
-Make sure to take the high route which gives stunning views of the Loch below.
-The next section, from Invermoriston to Drumnadrochit takes an equally stunning vista a top Loch Ness, with views stretching to the adjoining highlands to the east of the loch.
-Your final day is challenging, however the arrival at Inverness Castle is a fitting way to end your trek.
+Make sure to take the high route, which provides stunning views of the loch below.
+The next section, from Invermoriston to Drumnadrochit, takes a climb to an equally stunning vista atop Loch Ness, with views stretching to the adjoining highlands to the east of the loch.
+Your final day from Drumnadrochit to Inverness is challenging; however, the arrival at Inverness Castle is a fitting way to end your trek.

 Today, you will start out on your adventure through the Great Glen.
 In the shadow of Ben Nevis, the tallest mountain in Great Britain, you will head north out of Fort William.
 The day sees little elevation change and you hug the side of the Caledonian Canal.
-Quickly, you will find yourself close to Inverlochy Castle, well worth a quick detour underneath the railway line.
+In short time you will find yourself close to Inverlochy Castle, which is well worth the quick detour underneath the railway line.
 You will then continue out of the surrounding towns of Fort William, passing Caol and Banavie.
-If you need a quick bite or refreshment, Banavie is the last location until you reach Gairlochy.
-Enjoy the engineering marvel of the canal and you will reach Gairlochy in approximately 4.5 hours from Fort William.
+If you need a quick bite or refreshment, Banavie is the last city until you reach Gairlochy.
+Enjoy the engineering marvel of the canal on your hike.
+You will reach Gairlochy approximately 4.5 hours after leaving Fort William.

 Today will be longer than yesterday.
-The scenery is also more varied as you will walk the entire length of Loch Lochy.
-You will be walking along forested paths and minor roads.
+The scenery is also more varied, as you will walk the entire length of Loch Lochy along forested paths and minor roads.
 It is an undulating path until you reach Laggan Locks, which can be done within 4.5 hours.
-Here, there is a small cafe (Eagle Bar), although you may not realize it, as it is inside of a converted Dutch barge.
-From here, you will divert along a side road to reach the trail to Innvergary.
-In another 2 hours, you will reach the comfortable and historic hotel in Innvegary.
+Here, there is a small café, the Eagle Barge Inn, although you may not realize it, as it is inside of a converted Dutch barge.
+From here, you will divert along a side road to reach the trail to Invergarry.
+In another 2 hours, you will reach the comfortable and historic hotel in Invergarry.

-A short day, you'll start with a forested climb out of Invergarry, making use of a path away from the main road.
-You'll reach the modern swing bridge in a round 3 miles, however we recommend that you travel further to the older Bridge of Oich to cross over the river Garry.
+On this short day, you'll start with a forested climb out of Invergarry, making use of a path away from the main road.
+You'll reach the modern swing bridge in around 3 miles; however, we recommend that you travel further to the older Bridge of Oich to cross over the river Garry.
 From there, you will rejoin the main Great Glen Way and travel along a level track near the Caledonian Canal.
-Once you reach Fort Augustus, you will be lead to the mouth of Loch Ness via a cascading series of locks.
+Once you reach Fort Augustus, you will be head to the mouth of Loch Ness via a cascading series of locks.

-Today, you have the option of taking a low route that hugs the lock, or rise higher to get a spectacular panoramic of the loch and the surrounding highlands.
+Today, you have the option of taking a low route that hugs the loch or climbing higher to get a spectacular panoramic of the loch and the surrounding highlands.
 We recommend the latter.
-Today and tomorrow, have some of the finest views of the tour.
+Today and tomorrow have some of the finest views of the tour.
 Once you reach the high point of the trek, you'll be able to look back and see the only island of Loch Ness, Cherry Island.
-In actuality, it is an ancient man made island, what the Scots refer to as a crannog.
-The depth of Lochness extends to 230 m below sea level (755 ft) and the volume of water exceeds that of all lakes and reservoirs in England and Wales.
+In actuality, it is an ancient man-made island, what the Scots refer to as a crannog.
+The depth of Loch Ness extends to 230 m below sea level (755 ft) and the volume of water exceeds that of all lakes and reservoirs in England and Wales.
 It is truly a massive lake, and from this high vantage point, you can certainly appreciate its scale.
-Although you do have quite a bit of elevation gain, you'll reach Invermorriston within four or five hours.
+Although you do have quite a bit of elevation gain, you'll reach Invermoriston within four or five hours.

-Another day of beauty awaits, although at the beginning of the trek, much of the loch will be obscured behind hills.
+Another day of beauty awaits, although at the beginning of the trek much of the loch will be obscured behind hills.
 Taking the high route, you'll climb high up to 470 meters.
 On a clear day, you may be able to glimpse Ben Nevis, from whence you came days earlier.
-In a about an hour, you will reach a wooden, circular sculpture made of branches.
+In about an hour, you will reach a wooden, circular sculpture made of branches.
 The location is picturesque, so take out your camera to enjoy the panorama.
-You'll continue along the Caledonian Pine Forrest catching views of the Cluanie Mountains to the west.
-In another two hours, you'll reach a small stone wall only a few feet tall, which marks another good look out point along the trail.
-Continue down to Drumnadrochit for a well deserved meal and perhaps a wee dram.
+You'll continue along the Caledonian pine forest, catching views of the Cluanie Mountains to the west.
+In another two hours, you'll reach a small stone wall only a few feet tall, which marks another good lookout point along the trail.
+Continue down to Drumnadrochit for a well-deserved meal and perhaps a wee dram.

 The distance says it all - this will be a long day.
-There is no sensible accommodation between Drumnadrochit and Inverness, although some people prefer to cut this section into two by using a taxi to and from the halfway point.
+There is no sensible accommodation between Drumnadrochit and Inverness, although some people prefer to cut this section into two by taking a taxi to or from the halfway point.
 The beginning half is the more peaceful of the two.
-You'll hike through the Abriachan forrest and on slow days, you may not see anyone else.
+You'll hike through the Abriachan Forest and, on slow days, you may not see anyone else.
 Take time to enjoy the solitude.
 After around 4 or 5 hours, you will reach roughly the halfway point at an "Eco Camp" at the end of the forest.
-The owners live at a house in the woods and serve tea, biscuits, soups and other snacks to wary hikers, albeit for a somewhat inflated price.
-Still, it's worth a jaunt into the realm just to meet the eccentric owners.
+The owners live in a house in the woods and serve tea, biscuits, soups and other snacks to weary hikers, albeit for a somewhat inflated price.
+Still, it's worth a jaunt into their realm just to meet the eccentric owners.
 You'll then continue on alternating road and forest paths until you reach the city limits.
 Here, you will weave through green spaces as you approach your final destination at Inverness Castle.
 Congratulations, you've conquered the Great Glen Way!

 Pygmy Miles Total